 - Students can complete Computed Tomography (CT) competencies while in the program.
 This is not typical of most radiography programs.

-- For the past 5 years the national exam pass rate administered by the American Registry of Radiologic Technologists (ARRT) is 95 percent passing on the 1st attempt and 100 percent passing on the 2nd attempt.
+- For the past 5 years the ISU pass rate on the national exam administered by the American Registry of Radiologic Technologists (ARRT) is 94% passing on the 1st attempt, higher than the national average of 89%.

 - The program is programmatically accredited by the Joint Review Committee on Education in Radiologic Technology.

 The Mission of the Radiographic Science Program is to provide students with both the academic and technical foundations to competently and safely perform Radiologic procedures, to prepare qualified imaging technologists who will ethically respond to the needs of patients with technical competence and compassion, and to assume a vital professional role as a medical team member.

 The Radiographic Science Program at Idaho State University is programmatically accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 Our current accreditation award is eight (8) years.
 The next scheduled review is April 2023.